samirchowdhury/samirchowdhury.github.io/_pages/about.md

 You can reach me via email by writing "chowdhury.57" and then adding "@osu.edu".

+**New**: I'll be a coorganizer for the GTDAML2019 (official title: First Midwest Graduate Student Conference: Geometry and Topology meet Data Analysis and Machine Learning).
+The aim is to bring together graduate students interested in the preceding topics to OSU over the first weekend of June to discuss their work, present posters, and give research/expository talks.
+Please see <https://tgda.osu.edu/gtdaml2019/> for more details!

 **New**: Katie Ritchey and I are organizing a graduate student lunch-and-learn seminar in 2018-2019.
 The aim is to create a friendly and welcoming environment for graduate students in topology, geometry, and their applications to give practice talks and also to meet other students and postdocs.
 Check out our webpage at <https://sites.google.com/view/osu-taggs/home> for more details!